The Passion of Keir Gilchrist

 BY Brandon Voss

-Toni Collette may have earned an Emmy and a Golden Globe for playing a mom with dissociative identity disorder on Showtime’s United States of Tara, but Keir Gilchrist easily won our hearts as Tara Gregson’s openly gay teenage son, Marshall.
-After his complicated relationship with a Christian classmate last season, Marshall will tangle with three major gay characters when Tara returns for a second season on March 22.
+Toni Collette may have earned an Emmy and a Golden Globe for playing a mom with dissociative identity disorder on Showtime’s United States of Tara, but Keir Gilchrist easily won our hearts as Marshall, Tara Gregson’s openly gay teenage son.
+After his complicated relationship with a Christian classmate last season, Marshall will tangle with three major gay characters when Tara returns March 22 for a second season.
 Gilchrist, a 17-year-old Canadian whom Collette called “a brilliant young actor” when she spoke to The Advocate last year, gives us an exclusive glimpse into Tara’s new “fruit bowl.”

 Keir Gilchrist: Yeah, it’s true.
 I find whenever I work on a show that most of the people who are supposed to be your friends are in their 20s.